jmoseka/jmoseka/README.md

  ## Hi there 👋

-👩‍💻 About me: I'm Jamila Moseka, a passionate and determined software developer currently building projects with JS, CSS, HTML, and Bootstrap.
+👩‍💻 <b>About me:</b> I'm Jamila Moseka, a passionate and determined software developer currently building projects with JS, CSS, HTML, and Bootstrap.

-📚 Current Education: I am studying at Microverse, an online training school where I code 8 hours a day remotely with other developers
+📚 <b>Current Education:</b> I am studying at Microverse, an online training school where I code 8 hours a day remotely with other developers

-💼 Hiring: I am really excited and available to work remotely with a strong tech company.
+💼 <b>Hiring:</b> I am really excited and available to work remotely with a strong tech company.

-🎈 Fun fact:  I have an enthusiastic bubbly personality
+🎈 <b>Fun fact:</b>  I have an enthusiastic bubbly personality

 ### Connect with me